TeamLapen/Vampirism/docs/wiki/configuration.md

 To find out the id of the current dimension use `/vampirism currentDimensions`.
 #### Sundamage biome configuration
-By default sundamage is dealt in all biomes except for the Vampire Forest.
+By default, sundamage is dealt in all biomes except for the Vampire Forest.
 Additional biomes can be added to
 `sundamageDisabledBiomes` in *server*

 To find out the id of the current biome use the F3 debug overlay.